MainulDip/EverydayKubernetes/readme.md

 ## Kubernetes Components
 => Pod is the Smallest Unit of Kubernetes Worker node.
-It is the abstraction over containers
+It is the abstraction over containers => Usually 1 application per pod
+=> Each pod gets its own ip address (internal dynamic ip, changes every time new pod is assaigned ) => Pod can die easily (pod funarel), for that reason service (static ip) is used.
+=> Service provide permanent (static) IP address.
+Lifecycle of Pod and Service is not connected => External (public) and Internal (private)
+=> Ingress Component.
+Instade of service, request goes to Ingress first.
+Ingress decide to response with Public/Private services

 #### Happy Coding :)